PaddlePaddle/PaddleSpeech/examples/aishell3/vc0/README.md

 tar zxvf data_aishell3.tgz -C data_aishell3
 ```
 ### Get MFA Result and Extract
-We use [MFA2.x](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get durations for aishell3_fastspeech2.
+We use [MFA2.x](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get phonemes for Tacotron2, the durations of MFA are not needed here.
 You can download from here [aishell3_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/AISHELL-3/with_tone/aishell3_alignment_tone.tar.gz), or train your MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) (use MFA1.x now) of our repo.

 ## Pretrained GE2E Model